 Meet Our Staff

-We take pride in our friendly, compassionate, and knowledgeable staff at Diamond Animal Hospital + Emergency Services.
+We take pride in our friendly, compassionate, and knowledgeable staff at Midnight Sun Animal Hospital + Emergency Care.
 Our veterinarians represent over 70 years of practice experience combined.
 Our practice administrator, licensed veterinary technicians, veterinary technician assistants, receptionists, and kennel assistants are highly experienced, well-trained and eager to meet your needs and the needs of your pet.
 Our team is ready to handle all routine treatments and surgeries as well as comprehensive procedures and emergencies.
 Case rounds are conducted every morning and evening allowing each patient to benefit from the wide range of experience of all our doctors and staff.

 CARA ELTON, DVM

 Dr. Elton is a lifelong Alaskan.
 She was born and raised in Anchorage and her childhood pets were cared for at Diamond Animal Clinic, which later evolved into Midnight Sun Animal Hospital + Emergency Care.